Excercise a high degree of caution in Tunisia due to the high threat of terrorist attack.

 - take official warnings seriously and follow the instructions of local authorities

-Do not travel within 30 kilometres of the border with Algeria north of Nefta
+- do not travel within 30 kilometres of the border with Algeria

-Do not travel to the Mount Chaambi National Park
+- do not travel to the Mount Chaambi National Park area, including the town of Kasserine

 - if you decide to travel to an area where there is a particular threat of kidnapping, seek professional security advice and have effective personal security measures in place.